-RNIB and BMI-baby accessibility lawsuit: how BS 8878 can help prevent you getting sued
+RNIB and BMI-baby accessibility lawsuit: how BS 8878 may help prevent you getting sued

 Four weeks ago my popular accessibility myths blog stated that it was a myth that ‘the best business case for accessibility is the law’.